mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 print(system.bus.label, analysis.voltage.magnitude, analysis.voltage.angle)
 ```

-Users have the flexibility to customize these values according to their requirements, and they will be utilized as the initial primal values when executing the [`solve!`](@ref solve!(::PmuStateEstimation{WLS{T}}) where T <: Normal) function.
+Users can customize these values, which will be used as the initial primal values when executing the [`solve!`](@ref solve!(::PmuStateEstimation{WLS{T}}) where T <: Normal) function.
 One practical approach is to perform an AC power flow analysis and then apply the resulting solution as the starting point for state estimation:
 ```@example PMUOptimalPlacement
 pf = newtonRaphson(system)
 powerFlow!(pf)